smoles92/Cars_FlaskApp/README.md

 ## Bash execution (cURL)
 * The bash (_.sh_) scripts contain the required privledges to execute and retrieve the data.
 * These can be executed on the unix command line - Example: user ~ **_./cars.sh_**
+* These scripts should be run while the application is executing on **http://127.0.0.1:5000**

 #### **Note:
 Once the _app.py_ file is executed, the database _database.db_, will be created in the current directory.